-“Learn how mine owners attracted immigrants and migrants to the dangreous job of coal mining in West Virginia in the early 1900s, and how they exploited the diversity of these workers to maintain control.
+“Learn how mine owners attracted immigrants and migrants to the dangerous job of coal mining in West Virginia in the early 1900s, and how they exploited the diversity of these workers to maintain control.
 Includes customizable Teaching Tips and printable video transcript.”

 Explore PBS/American Experience’s “The Mine Wars – Teacher Resources” Website – (Be sure to also check the menu on the left side) (After clicking for the next page, “Support Materials” and “Educational Standards” are on the lower right, below the video.)
+[Website currently unavailable]

 “You Are There: West Virginia Statehood” – Video and Lesson Plans – WV Public Broadcasting

 “This video from WV Public Broadcasting uses the news desk/reporter format to study the impact of WV statehood on individuals of the time.
 Explore the West Virginia Statehood movement through the eyes of individuals who lived during that time period with this video from WV Public Broadcasting.
 Students will hear news reports from locations around the new state, see interviews with a soldier, people on the street, and learn more about the naming of the state and creation of the state seal and motto.”